melontini/bootloader-unlock-wall-of-shame/README.md

 ### Nothing
 Nothing Phones can be unlocked via fastboot without any codes.
 The only requirement is to enable **OEM unlocking** in **Developer Options** settings page.
 This is the same procedure as on Google Pixel.

+### Umidigi
+Umidigi phones are generally unlockable, however due to them being a budget-focused manufacturer, they use Unisoc SoCs, and [Unisoc requires a bunch of extra steps to unlock for whatever reason](https://www.hovatek.com/forum/thread-32287.html), and therefore I wouldn't consider them completely safe.
+MediaTek Umidigi devies can just use flashing unlock/oem unlock in fastboot.

 # Misc info